-We learned most areas of Keukenhof have bulbs planted in layers so when one dies, like a Crocus flower, another flower’s blooming schedule (like a tulip) allows the space to be filled in right after.
+We learned that flower bulbs in many areas of Keukenhof are planted in vertical layers.
+This is so when one dies, (like an early-blooming crocus flower) another fills in the space right after (like a tulip, that blooms later).
 This means there are constantly flowers to see, from the time the garden opens to the time it closes.

-Best Time of the Day and Week to Enter Keukenhof
+Best Time of Day (and Best Day of the Week) to Visit Keukenhof

-We also hear it’s less crowded after 4:00pm most days (probably because most of the tour busses and huge crowds have left by then) and Mondays, Tuesdays and Wednesdays.
-The gardens close at 7:30pm Monday through Saturday and at 7:00pm on Sundays.
-The ticket office is open daily from 8:00am to 6:00pm.
+We also hear it’s less crowded after 4:00pm most days (probably because most of the tour busses and huge crowds have left by then) and Mondays, Tuesdays, and Wednesdays.
+The gardens close at 7:30pm every day.

-We heard Keukenhof had about 1.2 million visitors in 2018, within less than 10 weeks!
+We heard Keukenhof had about 1.2 million visitors in the year before we were there, within less than 10 weeks!

-Why Tulips in The Netherlands and at Keukenhof?
+Why are Tulips so Popular in The Netherlands and at Keukenhof?

 You can’t deny the beauty of tulips!
-But they also have a long history with The Netherlands.
-We learned for all the fame Holland has for being the go-to destination for tulips, they’re surprisingly native to Turkey, not The Netherlands.
+But they also have a long history within The Netherlands.
+We learned that for all the fame that Holland has for being the go-to destination for tulips, they’re surprisingly native to Turkey, not The Netherlands.

 People traded single tulips bulbs for unimaginable amounts of money.
 (Can you imagine if you bought one bulb, hundreds of years ago for a high price then it died?
 Eeek!)